xianyuntang/abconvert/README.md

 ## Misc

+- ClientId
-When a user visits the product page, they'll be randomly assigned a version of the product.
+    - When a user visits the product page, they'll be randomly assigned a version of the product.
-Since they haven't signed in, the client will store a client ID in local storage to make sure they always see the same version.
+      Since they haven't signed in, the client will store a client ID in local storage to make sure they always see the same
+      version.

+- UserEvent
+    - position event
+    - enter event
+    - stay event
+    - click event

 ## TODO

 - The backend can be rewritten using the CQRS pattern, and postgres can be set up as replicas.
 - The statistics page can show multiple testing results
 - unittest and e2e test
+- Added redis cache
+- Added statistics worker to accelerate the backed response time.